InconsolableCellist/s2500-image-capture-stm32f7/README.md

 # S-2500 Image Capture

-This is firmware for the STM32F769NI to act as a digital image acquisition device for a Hitachi S-2500 scanning electron microscope.
+This is firmware for the STM32F769NI to act as a digital image acquisition device for a Hitachi S-2500 scanning electron microscope from 1987.

 * It was developed and tested on a 32F769IDISCO Discovery board by ST and connected to the S-2500 via specific points on the video amplifier board, which will be detailed in a schematic.